Desperate Housewife

 • Nature & Travel

 Think you understand your dog?
-Scientists at Arizona State University (ASU) believe you might be mistaken.
-A new study on how humans perceive dog behavior has revealed that we significantly…
+Researchers at Arizona State University have evidence you probably don’t.
+A new study on how humans perceive dog behavior found that people regularly misinterpret canine…

 • Nature & Travel